For friends of CGE who are in the Twin Cities ares, this may be of interest to you...

 Which is difficult to do in Latin America

-And also model of kindness, proponent of revolutionary change.
+And also model of kindness, proponent of revolutionary

 Cuba – the island where la lucha never ends